k1kolev/info/features/applications/data-warehouse.md

 Business analysts use such information:

-* As the basis of balance scorecards.
+* As the basis of balance scorecards
 * To cut data into dimensions
 * Measure performance over time
 * Benchmark and compare target values and key parameters